willvieira/ms_STM-managed/manuscript/manuscript.md

 A stand was classified as T whenever all boreal species were absent while at least one of the following eight temperate species was present: *Prunus serotina*, *Acer rubrum*, *Acer saccharum*, *Fraxinus americana*, *Fraxinus nigra*, *Fagus grandifolia*, *Ostrya virginiana*, and *Tilia americana*.
 Alternatively, a stand was classified as B whenever all temperate species were absent while at least one of the following seven boreal species was present: *Picea mariana*, *Picea glauca*, *Picea rubens*, *Larix laricina*, *Pinus banksiana*, *Abies balsamea*, *Thuja occidentalis*.
 The stand was classified as mixedwood (M) when both boreal and temperate species were present.
+Therefore, T and B stands are inheritly pure compositions.
 The stand was classified as regeneration (R) when the total basal area was inferior to 5 m$^2$ ha$^{-1}$, irrespective of its species composition.
 After classifying each plot year into one of the four forest states, transitions were modelled as a function of local climate conditions, namely mean annual temperature (MAT) and total annual precipitation (TAP).
 Parameters of the non-linear multi-nomial models were evaluated by maximum likelihood and a simulated annealing optimization procedure.
 Note that this model avoids the presumption that the point data is at equilibrium since it predicts the transition between states rather than the distribution.
-Only plots with a time interval within the 5-15 year range were used in the parameterization (median time interval among plots ~5 years).
+Only permanent sampling plots with a time interval within the 5-15 year range were used in the parameterization (median time interval among plots ~5 years).
+Furthermore, all disturbances such as fire, drought, and outbreaks were included in the fitting of the STM; only managed plots were excluded of the analysis to assure the four transition processes were naturally induced.
 Part of the data not used in the calibration was used to validate the predictions of the model.
 The parameters of the model were validated by solving the model to equilibrium using current climate conditions and comparing the model predictions to the current forest distribution from the validation data.
 The accuracy of the STM in predicting each of the four states given MAT and TAP ranged from 70% to 98% [@Vissault2020].